smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 ### 2.2.1 Windows

 * Install [MinGW](https://sourceforge.net/projects/mingw/files/latest/download?source=files) with the full development environment and add *c:\MinGW\msys\1.0\bin* to path
-* Install Python 2.7 **not Python 3.n**
+* Install [Python 2.7](https://www.python.org/downloads/) **not Python 3.n**
 * Install a C/C++ compiler, suitable for use by Node.js.
 I used Microsoft Visual Studio 2012 under an Academic licence.
 The dependency on Node.js will be reduced by replacing the current program with Node.js web services available for use by the wider RIF community.
 * Install 64 bit [Node.js](https://nodejs.org/en/download/).
 The 32 bit node will run into memory limitation problems will vary large shapefiles. node.js is required to build to geoJSON to topoJSON converter by Mike Bostock at:
   (https://github.com/mbostock/topojson/wiki/Installation).
 Node.js is available from: (http://nodejs.org/)
-* The RIF calls R directly from Java and therefore does not need PLR.
+* The RIF calls R directly from Java using JRI and therefore does not need PLR.
 If Postgres/R integration is required: install R; integrate R into Postgres [optional R integration](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/docs/plr.md).
    * Create the PL/R local R_library (in $PGDATA/R_Library), e.g: *C:/Program Files/PostgreSQL/9.3/data/R_library*
    * Create the Postgres etc directory (e.g. *C:\Program Files\PostgreSQL\9.3\etc*) and grant the ability to write